 It takes a clear definition of goals, understanding of business objectives, and alignment between software developers, clients, and users.

 In this brief article, you’ll learn:

-And why the creation and maintenance of quality software leads to long term success?
+- And why the creation and maintenance of quality software lead to long term success?

 Work with partners who are genuine in understanding your goals.

 WHY DO PROJECTS FAIL?